from collections.abc import Callable, MutableSequence, Sequence, Mapping

 if inverse:

-return self.inverse(data, **kwargs)
+return self.inverse(data, stage=stage, **kwargs)

-return self.forward(data, **kwargs)
+return self.forward(data, stage=stage, **kwargs)

 def __repr__(self):